-In order to ensure the consistent interpretation and application of the components of the Quality Assurance System, it is appropriate to provide training to internal and external customers.
+In order to ensure the consistent interpretation and application of the components of the Quality Assurance and Compliance System, it is crucial to provide training to internal and external customers.
 Training will be available to internal division staff.
 The participation of representatives of the grants administration and program areas is an asset to any monitoring process.
-Training content and application is crucial to both internal and external customers.
-The content will be available through various media to ensure access for all interested parties.
+Training will be available through various methods to ensure access for all interested parties.

-Targeted providers designated to have an onsite visit, will receive training via conference call regarding the monitoring activities and procedures specific to the visit.
+Targeted providers designated to have an onsite visit or desk monitoring review within the monitoring year will receive training via webinar regarding the monitoring activities and procedures specific to the visit.